Skip to main content

 Hiring must be complete prior to the start of the quarter, including verification of original identification documents.
 IAs who need to complete hiring paperwork will be contacted via @ucsd email.
 Some students may already be active in the Payroll system.
 In such cases, no additional paperwork is required.
 Please watch your @ucsd email for information on logging into UCPath (UCSD Payroll system), enrolling in direct deposit, and using the timekeeping system.

-Give Special Attention: To the average number of hours per week that the assignment will entail.
+Give special attention To the average number of hours per week that the assignment will entail.
 This information is listed in the original offer email and on the appointment notification.
 Increasing the maximum number of hours is not an option!
 TAs who believe they may exceed the maximum number of hours of assignment must consult with the supervising instructor to ensure that workload remains within the guidelines.
-Early communication with the supervisor is essential.
+Early communication with the supervisor, prior to exceeding workload maximums, is essential.

 The IA Resource page includes information about office hours, make-up sections, review sessions, technology, etc.